-In this paper we presented a symbolic approach based on timed automata for the runtime monitoring of contract regulated agent based WS.
-Monitoring service behaviour has been an active area of research.
-Several efforts have investigated various formalisms and frameworks for the monitoring of functional and non-functional properties of services.
-The monitoring problem has been considered for several formalisms in papers [16, 2, 4, 14, 12, 11, 9, 3].
-Timed automata have been used in earlier work such as [8] on monitoring and fault diagnosis of systems, while [15] presents an approach which also uses timed automata for monitoring SLAs.
+In [20] the authors propose an approach based on Aspect Oriented Programming.
+The methodology is based on QoS requirements and does not consider complex contract like constraints.
+The monitoring problem has also been considered for several formalisms in papers [25, 2, 4, 23, 19, 16, 14, 3].
+Table 4 presents a brief summary.

+Timed automata have been used in earlier work such as [13] on monitoring and fault diagnosis of systems, while [24] presents an approach which also uses timed automata for monitoring SLAs.
 The aims of the above approaches are however quite different from our objectives in this paper.
-However [8, 15] are not concerned with local monitoring of contract-based executions.
+However [13, 24] are not concerned with local monitoring of contract-based executions.